Flying the “big science” flag

 Projects on graphene and the human brain are already underway, and one on quantum technologies is in the pipeline.
 Now the Brussels-based European Commission, which is providing half the funds, has begun seeking input to identify the next candidates.

-In December 2016, a roundtable discussed possible topics, which were then divided into key areas: information and communications technology for connected society; health and life sciences; and energy, environment and climate change.
+In December 2016, a roundtable discussed possible topics, which were then divided into key areas: information and communications technology for connected society; health and life sciences; and energy, environment and climate change (see examples of candidates in the boxes).
 In the coming months, it will be decided which domains will receive funding to launch preparatory action in 2018.
 One or two of them should then graduate to full FET Flagship status.

 1. Model Earth